webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 #### Pages on Same Domain

-:   Crawls all pages on the same domain as the _Crawl Start URL_ and ignores subdomains such as `subdomain.example.com`.
+:   Crawls all pages on the same domain as the _Crawl Start URL_ and ignores subdomains (ex: `subdomain.example.com`).

+    The `www` subdomain is an exemption; pages on `www.example.com` will be treated as the same domain as `example.com`.
+See [Special Treatment of Redirects](#special-treatment-of-redirects)

 #### Pages on Same Domain + Subdomains